C360 Data Privacy Notice

 How long do we keep your personal data?

-We keep data in accordance with the GDPR, and with our retention schedule.
+We keep data in accordance with the Data Protection Act 2018, and with our Data Retention Schedule.
 Such personal data is timestamped in our database, and we have systems in place to ensure that personal data is not retained indefinitely without the relevant consent or another relevant legal basis for processing.

 Your rights and your personal data